 - Government of Canada: Coronavirus disease (COVID-19): Outbreak update

-- Government of Canada: Coronavirus disease (COVID-19): Travel restrictions and exemptions
+- Government of Canada: COVID-19: Travel, quarantine and borders

 - Government of Canada: Travel health notices